sharmabhavik/Fastapi_Tutorial/fastapi-tutorials-2/README.md

-# 🏥 FastAPI Project: Basic Patient Record API
+# 🏥 FastAPI Project: Patient Record API using HTTP Methods

-This project implements a simple hospital-style **Patient Management API** using FastAPI.
-It reads data from a local JSON file and provides basic routes to access patient information.
+This project is a beginner-friendly FastAPI application to demonstrate how to use **HTTP methods** (like `GET`) to build an API that manages hospital patient data stored in a JSON file.

 ---

+## 📌 What are HTTP Methods?

+- `GET` → Fetch data from the server (used in this project)
+- `POST` → Send new data to the server (e.g., add a new patient)
+- `PUT` → Update existing data on the server
+- `DELETE` → Remove data from the server

+> 🧠 In this project, we focus on **GET** methods only — to retrieve patient information.

+---

 ## 🚀 How to Run Locally

-Follow these steps to get started with the FastAPI app:

-### 🛠️ Environment Setup
+### 🛠️ Setup Instructions

 1. **Create a virtual environment**
    ```bash